Immediate financial assistance

 - live or are stranded in the targeted activation zone

 - be directly impacted by the disaster through one or more of the following:

 - direct physical damage to your home

 - isolation from your home for more than 48 hours.

-For further information about assistance, phone the Community Recovery Hotline on 1800 173 349.
+Contact the Community Recovery Hotline on 1800 173 349 for more information.

 We need to know who you are and where you live before we can help you.
-When making a claim for assistance please bring all of these documents:
+When making a claim for assistance please bring all of these documents with you:

 - driver licence or other photo identification

 - Medicare card showing members of your family